Yeonjujung09/yeonjujung09.github.io/index.md

-## Selected projects using SQL, Python, and Tableau
+## Selected projects with SQL, Python, and Tableau

 ---

-### Payment table creation using SQL
+### Payment Table Creation with SQL
-In this project, I built a new payments table that includes amounts paid by each customer by manipulating the two simple tables provided.'
+In this project, I designed and implemented a new payments table by combining and manipulating two existing tables.
+The resulting table tracks the amounts paid by each customer, providing a streamlined and efficient way to analyze payment data.

 [View code on Github](https://github.com/Yeonjujung09/SQL-Portfolio/blob/main/project1_README.md)

 ---

-### Retention & Revenue Analysis using SQL
+### Retention & Revenue Analysis with SQL
-In this project, I built a table that includes retention rate, paid user ratio, ARPPU(Average Revenue per Paid User), and more, that built a revenue simulator.
+In this project, I created a comprehensive table that tracks key metrics such as retention rate, paid user ratio, and ARPPU (Average Revenue per Paid User).
+The resulting table helps analyze user behavior and revenue trends, providing valuable insights to support data-driven decisions for business growth.

 [View code on Github](https://github.com/Yeonjujung09/SQL-Portfolio/blob/main/project2-0_README.md)